DLXPlugins/wp-plugin-info-card/readme.txt

 == Upgrade Notice ==

-= 3.4.6 =
+= 4.0.0 =
-Added ability to sort results by active installs, downloads, and last updated in the Query shortcode/block.
+Added new site plugins shortcode and block.
+The plugin's code and build tools have been updated to the latest standards.